How can I prepare my child for entering Key Stage 2?

 Your child's school is likely to do this in the run-up to the SATs too, but it always helps to make sure they are as comfortable as possible when they take their SATs.

 Lots of encouragement

-Making the transition to Key Stage 2 is a big leap for children, so make sure they know how well they are doing by giving them plenty of encouragement.
+Making the transition to Key Stage 2 is a big leap for children, ensure they know how well they are doing by giving them plenty of encouragement.

-By reassuring them that they are doing well, you will give your child more confidence and help them to deal with the new challenges head-on.
+By reassuring them that they are doing well, you will incresase the child's self-confidence and help them to face new challenges head-on.